 You can export project files, not just clips, to AAF files.
 You can import AAF files into various third-party editing systems for finishing.
 You can trim Premiere Pro projects down to their essentials and ready them, with or without their source media, for archiving.

 Finally, using the Adobe Media Encoder, you can export video in formats suitable for devices ranging from professional tape decks to DVD players to video-sharing websites to mobile phones to portable media players to standard- and high-definition TV sets.

-To automatically export a file from a Premiere Pro sequence with settings that exactly match the settings for that sequence, select Match Sequence Settings in the Export Settings dialog box.
+To automatically export a file from a Premiere Pro sequence with settings that exactly match the settings for that sequence, select Match Sequence Settings in Export mode.

 By default, Adobe Media Encoder saves the exported file in the folder where the source file is located.
 Adobe Media Encoder appends the extension for the format specified to the end of the filename.
 You can specify watched folders for various types of exported files.